Exogenous Ketones: Understanding Their Role in Ketosis and Performance

 What Are Exogenous Ketones?
 Fueling Your Body Beyond Carbs

 It is likely you know someone who has tried the keto diet.
 Let’s talk a bit about the theory behind it, which is eating in a way that puts you in the metabolic state of ketosis.
-Ketosis is a process in which you turn fat molecules into ketones, a fuel source that your brain can use.
+Ketosis is a process in which your body converts fat molecules into ketones, a fuel source your brain can use.
 Your brain cannot directly use fat as an energy source.
 When consuming a mixed diet, you rely on carbohydrates to fuel your brain.
-The traditional keto diet is a high-fat diet that cuts out carbohydrates to force your body to produce ketones to continue fueling your brain.
+The traditional keto diet is a high-fat diet that cuts out carbohydrates, forcing your body to produce ketones to continue fueling your brain.

 What is so great about ketones, and why would you want your body to make them?
 In theory, ketones are an efficient energy source that supports metabolism in several ways, including sparing carbohydrate stores, increasing muscle protein synthesis, and reducing inflammation and oxidative stress.
 However, many dietitians have reservations about the keto diet, beyond its well-supported clinical role in treating intractable epilepsy.
 The main drawbacks to the keto diet are that it is very restrictive and hard to adhere to, and it has been shown to have adverse effects on cholesterol levels in some dieters.